nirvanasupermind/pluto/README.md

 # pluto
-A dynamic, class-based programming language.
+A dynamic, prototype-based programming language.
+(Work in progress)